SunGamePlay/SunGamePlay/README.md

 # Welcome to my GitHub !
-Nice to meet you here, I am **Andy**, a Year 3 HKUST student passionate about **Data Science** and **Machine Learning**, driven to transform data into actionable insights and tackle real-world challenges through innovative solutions.
+Nice to meet you here, I am **SunGamePlay**, a Year 4 HKUST student passionate about **Data Science** and **Machine Learning**, driven to transform data into actionable insights and tackle real-world challenges through innovative solutions.

 ## About Me
 * 🎓 Education : Pursuing a Bachelor’s in Data Science with an Extended Major in Artificial Intelligence at Hong Kong University of Science and Technology.